Sole designer partnered with my manager, a product manager, a content designer, and a dev team.

-Power Virtual Agents is a Microsoft Power Platform product that helps users (generally enterprise facing) build chatbots for their business needs.
+Power Virtual Agents was a Microsoft Power Platform product that helps users (generally enterprise facing) build chatbots for their business needs.
 PVA, with its conversational type nature, has been dabbling in AI for the past few years, and when GPT3 blew up, PVA, among the rest of Microsoft, really jumped quickly at the chance to beat the market in GPT and OpenAI integrations.
+This work was the first step PVA took to eventually become what's widely known as Microsoft Copilot Studio.

-There was one specific problem that PMs and developers loved to bring up, which was the time it took to create a "custom connector", and eventually to map an action to it.
-To put it in simple terms, a connector is an API that someone can connect to to do stuff with, like if you were to use the Microsoft Outlook connector to send mail.
-Custom connectors were connectors you'd have to set up yourself because it wasn't one of the 1000+ native connectors the Power Platform offers.
+There was one specific problem that PMs and developers loved to bring up โ the time it took to create a "custom connector", and eventually to map an action to it.
+To put it in simple terms, a connector is an API with a pre-made connection made to it (made by Microsoft) that someone can connect to to do stuff with.
+A custom connector allows a user to call upon any service of their choosing using our connector/connections infrastructure (Which, in the Power Platform overall, there were over 1,000 native connectors available for use).

 To create a proof of concept for a complete re-imagining of PVA with GPT technology that will excite executives and leadership at Microsoft and also streamline tedious creation points for the bot maker.